Clearly Impossible: Notable performances

-While she was in a relationship with David Copperfield and not otherwise occupied with modelling work, Claudia Schiffer often assisted Copperfield in his stage shows as a "special guest assistant".
+During her relationship with illusionist David Copperfield, supermodel Claudia Schiffer often assisted Copperfield in his stage shows as a "special guest assistant".
 Part of these shows was a performance of Clearly Impossible, with Schiffer as the assistant being sawed in half by Copperfield.

-On a number of occasions when Claudia Schiffer was not available to assist David Copperfield, he performed the illusion on her fellow model Cindy Crawford.
+When Schiffer was unavailable to assist Copperfield, he performed the illusion assisted by her fellow supermodel Cindy Crawford.

 During the 1996 TV special Champions of Magic, Jonathan Pendragon performed the illusion on the show's host, Princess Stéphanie of Monaco.

 In November 2004, singer Shania Twain appeared on the BBC charity telethon Children in Need as a celebrity assistant in a magic act, being sawed in half in a performance of Clearly Impossible.

 While appearing on a local TV talk show during a promotional visit to Japan in 2006, actress Mischa Barton took part in a performance of the illusion in which she was sawed in half by a local magician.

 Italian singer Sabrina Salerno assisted illusionist Martin in a televised performance of Clearly Impossible.

 While presenting SM:TV Live, British TV presenter Cat Deeley was the first British celebrity to be sawed in half in a version of Clearly Impossible.

 During a promotional visit to Europe, Jessica Simpson participated in a performance of the illusion where she was sawed in half by illusionist Hans Klok, who used a large circular saw to divide her in two.

 When she appeared on a Mexican talk show, Penélope Cruz took part in a performance of this illusion.

-In February and March 2012, Klok visited the UK with his stage show The Houdini Experience, playing a five-week run.
-During the press night at the Peacock Theatre in London, he invited actress Louisa Lytton up onto the stage and, without any prior rehearsal, sawed her in half in his Clearly Impossible illusion.

 Zoe Salmon took part in a performance of the illusion in an episode of Blue Peter.

+In July 2015, magician Murray SawChuck performed the illusion on actress Alicia Witt in an episode of the Amazon Prime series Street magic.
+The illusion was performed on a public street and "in the round", completely surrounded by the audience.

 In October 2019, during an appearance on the BBC's The One Show, Hailee Steinfeld was sawed in half in a performance of Clearly Impossible.